Illinois Tree Climbing Championship

 The Illinois Arborist Association will pay the entry fee for the Women’s and Men’s Division Champions to compete at the International Society of Arboriculture.
 Should a Women’s or Men’s Division Champion fail to show-up at ITCC they are registered for, they shall reimburse the Illinois Arborist Association the entry fee.

-Champions shall notify the IAA office one week prior to the ISA competitor deadline if they cannot attend the ITCC.
+Champions shall notify the IAA office two weeks prior to the ISA competitor deadline if they cannot attend the ITCC.

 If a competitor learns that they cannot make it to the ITCC to represent the IAA, the runner up will have the opportunity to take their place.